TroyNeubauer/CWTeams/README.md

 Git: Can be downlaoded here https://git-scm.com/downloads.
 Git allows you to download the source code from this repository and get updates as new commits are pushed

-# Building
+# Setup
-Once the dependencies are met, open a [command prompt](https://tutorial.djangogirls.org/en/intro_to_command_line) and type 'git clone https://github.com/TroyNeubauer/CWTeams.git'.
+Once the dependencies are met, open a [command prompt](https://tutorial.djangogirls.org/en/intro_to_command_line) and type `git clone https://github.com/TroyNeubauer/CWTeams.git`.
 This will download the soource code to your local machine.
 If you get an error that git cant be found then double check that you added it your path or try restarting your terminal.
-Run 'cd CWTeams'
+Run `cd CWTeams` to navigate to the source code

-and run `gradlew.bat jar` (windows) or `./gradlew jar` (OSX and Linux).
+Next execute `gradlew.bat run` (windows) or `./gradlew run` (OSX and Linux) to compile and run the program.

-This should print some output indicating the program was compiled successfully.
-There should noiw be an executable jar file inside build/libs.

 # Usage
 This utility comes with many command line arguments that allow you to tweak the resulting teams to your liking.
-After building, run `java -jar build/libs/CWTeams.jar`
+You can specify additional agruments that effect how the program runs with `./gradlew run --args='INSERT PROGRAM ARGS HERE'`

+Initally the program will fail because it doesnt know how many teams to generate.
+Use `--teams=X` to specity this value Eg. `gradlew.bat run --args='--teams=2'` on windows or `./gradlew run --args='--teams=2'` for non-windows.
+If the number of players doesnt evenly divide into the team count then the program will properly handle balencing 3v2's 5v6's etc.

-By default this program will look for a ratings file named `cw.xlsx` in the current directory.
+The program will look for a ratings file named `cw.xlsx` in the current directory.
 This can be overridden with `--file=other_cake_wars_file.xlsx` to make the program read `other_cake_wars_file.xlsx` instead.

-The program will create five teams but this can be specified with `--teams=X`.
-For example to read the excel file and create 2 balanced teams use `java -jar build/libs/CWTeams.jar --teams=2`.
-If the number of players doesnt evenly divide into the team count then the program will properly handle balencing 3v2's 5v6's etc.

 By default the program will only output a set of teams which are within +-1 rating of each other.
 This can be restricted or widened with `--max-deviation=0.5` to ensure that all matches include teams within +-0.5 RP for example.